AdyGCode/ICTPRG302-2024-S2-Sessions/Session-02/ReadMe.md

 and not succeed than it is to simply use Google, Bing, or AI to find a solution and copy the code.

+We have, for this session, provided you with the starter stub code, but you must complete the comments with the relevant details for each problem.

 ### Problem 1

 Filename: `Session-02/totaliser.py`